gravitational/teleport/docs/admin-guide.md

 ### Installing from Binaries

-You can download binaries from [Github](https://github.com/gravitational/teleport/releases).
+You can download binaries from [Github releases](https://github.com/gravitational/teleport/releases).

 ## Running